spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 # Overview

 Palette conceives Backup and Restore from two broad perspectives:
-* Cluster Backup and Restore
+* Cluster Backup and Restore (single cluster)
-* Workspace Backup and Restore
+* [Workspace](/workspace) Backup and Restore (multiple clusters)

 # Cluster Backup and Restore

-Palette provides a convenient backup option to backup the Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
-Besides backing up Kubernetes native objects like Pods, DaemonSets, Services, etc., persistent volumes can also be snapshotted and maintained as part of the Backup.
+Palette provides a convenient backup option to backup Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
+Besides backing up Kubernetes native objects such as Pods, DaemonSets, and Services, persistent volumes can also be snapshotted and maintained as part of the Backup.
 Internally, Palette leverages an open-source tool called Velero to provide these capabilities.
 In addition, multiple backups of a cluster can be maintained simultaneously.

-# Workspace Backup and Restore.
+# Workspace Backup and Restore

-Palette workspace-based backup allows the users to create a backup of a set of clusters part of a workspace and then restore it at user convenience.
-The workspace backup is very much similar to a cluster-wide backup, with only variation in the workspace wide scope of the backup and restore.
+Palette users can create backups of a workspace (usually consisting of multiple clusters) and restore them later at user's convenience.
+A workspace-based backup is similar to a cluster backup, with the additonal coverage of multiple clusters should the workspace include more than one.
 To aid workspace-based backup and restore Palette is extending two more roles in addition to the existing roles.
 These Workspace roles provides restricted access to the workspace resources.
 They are:

 ## Workspace Operator

-A role with only restore the backups within the tenant scope.
+User assigned a `workspace operator` role can only restore backups within the [tenant](/glossary-all/#tenant) scope.
 This role does not contain any other privileges or permissions related to workspace as well as clusters.

 ## WorkSpace Admin